- Visit the Golden Temple in Amritsar

 - Marvel at the Taj Mahal, the world's most famous monument to love

-- Tour the majestic monasteries & mountains around Leh
+- Tour the majestic monasteries and mountains around Leh

 |Day 1||Arrive in Delhi||Delhi|

 |Day 2||Transfer to Chandigarh, Rock Garden & Sukhna Lake||Chandigarh|

 |Day 3||Transfer to Amritsar, Tour the Golden Temple||Amritsar|